 From my experience as both a student and a tutor, I find that the best way to teach students is to leave the pen/pencil in their hands for at least 90% of the time.
 Although it is vital to give examples and work through problems together, the tutor's job is not to give answers and simply show how problems are done.
 This may cause students to memorize techniques rather than learn the critical thinking process that allows them to do work on their own.
 I strongly believe that my job as a tutor is to ask the student questions that will assist them to arrive at an answer on their own.
 Of course, examples need to be given and I may give more help in the beginning, but the goal is to ween students off help after time.
 I cannot stand over their shoulder during tests or be there as they go through college so they must learn how to approach work on their own.

 Outside of work and school, I enjoy cooking, exercise, and drawing.
 The way food affects our mood, body, and health intrigues me- which is why I love cooking.
 In addition to food, a healthy mind and body must have proper exercise.
 While I may not be the best when it comes to running, I have started weight training and am looking for other ways to get cardio into my routine which includes hikes.
 Drawing, however, remains my passion.
 While it is time consuming and I do not have as much time for it as I used to, I love figure drawing, impressionist painting, and illustrating cartoons.

-Loyola Marymount University - BA, Studio Arts
+Undergraduate Degree: Loyola Marymount University - Bachelor in Arts, Studio Arts

-Loyola Marymount University - MA, Secondary Education
+Graduate Degree: Loyola Marymount University - Master of Arts, Secondary Education

 SAT Math: 750